maryi/CSCW-Project/Project report/ReportDocument.md

 In order to bring support for this descriptor, we selected *content privacy* and *hierarchy* from the tool-features set.
 This decision was made on the bases that both, by describing the possibilities of information visibility and role assignation, define the level of turnover in the work.

 *Nascence*: describes the level of familiarity of participants with respect to the coordinated action.
 Although we agree it is an important descriptor for collaborative work, we failed to see the way it could get benefit from any particular tool feature; exercise that was possible with the other MoCA dimensions.
-In our solution, we kept the descriptor with same definition in both sets and possible values as:
+In our solution, we kept the descriptor with the same definition in both sets and possible values as:

  * Routine: support for familiar tasks
  * Most of the tasks are routine